 If we presume that the variances are equal in the two populations, but we want to allow for the possibility that the means might be different, what is the best estimate for the standard deviation of LDL measurements in each group?
 (That is, how should we combine the two estimated sample standard deviations?)

 Use pool SD.
 Weight SD depend on sample size.

+Give the formula and estimate 3-2=1

 What are the point estimate, the estimated standard error of the point estimate, the 95% confidence interval for the true difference in means between a population that survives at least 5 years and a population that dies with 5 years?
 What is the P value testing the hypothesis that the two populations have the same mean LDL?
 What conclusions do you reach about a statistically significant association between serum LDL and 5 year all cause mortality?